-Information concerning Level 2 and Level 3 offenders is available to the general public by contacting your local police department or the Commonwealth of Massachusetts' Sex Offender Registry Board, PO Box 392, North Billerica, MA 01862 978.740.6400.
-Level 3 offender information is also available on-line at www.mass.gov/sorb.
+Information concerning Level 2 and Level 3 offenders is available to the general public by contacting your local police department or the Commonwealth of Massachusetts' Sex Offender Registry Board (SORB), PO Box 392, North Billerica, MA 01862 978.740.6400.
+Level 3 offender information is also available online at www.mass.gov/sorb.
 Level 2 & Level 3 offender information received by the Bristol Campus Police is available to the public upon written request.
-Campus Police shall not respond to a request for Level 2 or 3 sex offender information unless the request is presented in writing, utilizing the Sex Offender Registry Board's "Request for Sex Offender Information from City/Town Police Departments" form, which is available at the following link and at the Campus Police Department, Hudnall Administration Building (building "D"), room 110.
-Sex Offender Information Request.
+Campus Police shall not respond to a request for Level 2 or 3 sex offender information unless the request is presented in writing, utilizing the Sex Offender Registry Board's "Request for Sex Offender Information from City/Town Police Departments" form, which is available at the following link Sex-Offender-Information-Request-Form.pdf and at the Campus Police Department, Hudnall Administration Building (building "D"), room 110.

-Level 3 sex offender information shall be posted by the Chief or Deputy Chief of Police within two days of receiving the information from the board, regardless of when a meeting to inform the offender occurs.
-The notice locations include, but are not limited to, a bulletin board outside of the Campus Police Department, Elsbree

-Street Campus D110, and bulletin boards inside the lobbies of the Attleboro, Taunton Borrow a Chromebook from the Library Learning Commons and New Bedford campuses.
+Level 3 sex offender information shall be posted by the Chief or Deputy Chief of Police within two days of receiving the information from the SORB, regardless of when a meeting to inform the offender occurs.
+The notice locations include, but are not limited to, a bulletin board outside of the Campus Police Department, Elsbree Street Campus D110, and bulletin boards inside the lobbies of the Attleboro, Taunton and New Bedford campuses.

 Level 2 & 3 sex offender information shall be maintained in a binder located in the Campus Police Office.
-The binder shall be available for public review and copies of Level 2 & 3 notices may be provided upon appropriate written request.
+The binder shall be available for public review, and copies of Level 2 & 3 notices may be provided upon appropriate written request.

-Direct distribution of Level 3 notices shall be made to all college departments and personnel which provide services to children, the elderly, or other vulnerable members of the college community and are likely to encounter such an offender, including, but not limited to: childcare center, early childhood education programs. libraries, fitness center, summer camps, elder care programs, and college run elementary or secondary schools.
+Direct distribution of Level 3 notices shall be made to all college departments and personnel which provide services to children, the elderly, or other vulnerable members of the college community and are likely to encounter such an offender, including, but not limited to: childcare center, early childhood education programs, libraries, fitness center, summer camps, elder care programs, or on location programs with elementary or secondary school aged students.